NathanJGaul/notes/Game Dev/Godot/GDScript/GDScript Basic Example.md

       return local_var2

     # Functions overrid functions with the same name on the base/parent class.
-    # If you still want to call them, use '.' (k
+    # If you still want to call them, use '.' (like 'super' in other languages).

+    func something(p1, p2):
+      .something(p1, p2)

+    # Inner Class

+    class Something:
+      var a = 10

+    # Constructor

+    enter code here

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2OTUzNjk5MF19
+eyJoaXN0b3J5IjpbLTMyMzc3MzUxNV19
 -->